abrahamalen/alen-abraham.github.io/README.md

 ## New Features

+- Published website on a custom domain and configuration done with cloudflare.
-- partial bug fixing done
+- Partial bug fixing done.
 - Post on Linkedin published.
 - Blogpost on UI/UX Design published.
-- Published second blogpost.
-- Published first blogpost.
 - Enabled the about page content.
 - Enabled post section.